 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City Court of West Monroe's basic financial statements.
-The Schedule of Compensation, Benefits and Other Payments to Agency Heads, shown on page 37, and the Justice System Funding Schedules for Receiving Entities and for Collecting/Disbursing Entities, shown on pages 38-40, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Schedule of Compensation, Reimbursements, Benefits and Other Payments to or on Behalf of Agency Head, shown on page 37, and the Justice System Funding Schedules for Receiving Entities and for Collecting/Disbursing Entities, shown on pages 38-40, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 These schedules are the responsibility of management.
 The Justice System Funding Schedules are presented to satisfy the requirements of Act 87 of the 2020 Regular Legislative Session.
 Section 1 of the Schedule of Compensation, Benefits and Other Payments to Agency Heads and the Justice System Funding Schedules were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 This information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, Section 1 of the Schedule of Compensation, Benefits, and Other Payments to Agency Heads and the Justice System Funding Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Section II of the Schedule of Compensation, Benefits, and Other Payments to Agency Heads shown on page 36 has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Section II of the Schedule of Compensation, Reimbursements, Benefits and Other Payments to or on Behalf of Agency Head shown on page 37 has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.